A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

+\paragraph{Debiasing techniques} As a possible debiasing technique for the problem introduced above, users can also be presented the value of lift, which can be interpreted as an improvement over the base rate provided by the rule.
+More precisely, lift is computed as a ratio of the confidence of the rule and a probability of the head of the rule, which corresponds to the base rate (cf. also~Section~\ref{ss:decrule}).
+The lift of Rule 1 is $0.9/0.018=50$, while lift of Rule 2 is $0.9/0.072=12.5$.
+As can be seen, the value of lift is much higher for the first rule than for the second rule.
+The reason is that the base rate for the engineer is 1.8\%, while for the lawyer profession it is 7.2\%, while the confidences of both rules are the same.
+For additional discussion of the use of lift as a debiasing technique, please refer to the debiasing part of Section~\ref{ss:wee} describing the weak evidence effect.

-\paragraph{Debiasing techniques} \citet{gigerenzer1995improve} show that representations in terms of natural frequencies, rather than conditional probabilities, facilitate the computation of cause's probability.
-Confidence is typically presented as percentage in current software systems.
+\citet{gigerenzer1995improve} show that representations in terms of natural frequencies, rather than conditional probabilities, facilitate the computation of cause's probability.
+Confidence is typically presented as a percentage in current software systems.
 The support rule quality metric is sometimes presented as a percentage and sometimes as a natural number.
 It would foster correct understanding if analysts are consistently presented natural frequencies in addition to percentages.
+By adapting the diagrammatic representation of Bayes theorem ('Euler circles') \cite{barbey2007base}, visualization of rules using diagrams presenting their coverage may also help reduce the base rate neglect.
+A specific proposal for debiasing techniques based on natural frequencies is present in Section~\ref{ss:reprh}, cf. also the discussion present in the following subsection.